|life span|| |

 |other traits|| |

-Once belonging to its country's elites, the Scottish deerhound is a giant, hairy dog who can be the ultimate human companion—whether that's for long walks around the neighborhood, full-out sprints on an acreage, or kicking back on the couch.
+Once belonging to his country's elites, the Scottish deerhound is a giant, hairy dog who can be the ultimate human companion—whether that's for long walks around the neighborhood, full-out sprints across acreage, or kicking back on the couch.